neerizz/Paywall-bypasser/Readme.md

 ## How to use?

 - Whenever you encounter a paywall/login wall on a website, just click on the extension icon and click on the bypass paywall button.
 Voila!

+> Disclaimer: Do not use this extension to violate the terms of service/use of any website.